DiffyA/DataStructuresAndAlgorithms/README.md

   Circular lists do not contain a node that points to null.
 This last element will simply point to the first element.

   Tail lists store the first node and the last node of the list.

+Exercise 7: DList implementation
+  Here, we create the double-linked list data structure, composed of the following:

+    Interfaces
+      IList.java

+    Classes
+      DNode.java
+      DList.java

+  Double-linked lists work the same way as single-linked lists, the only differences are that each node now has two pointers, a PREVIOUS pointer and a NEXT pointer, and it also contains two special nodes called sentinel nodes.
+  This list contains two sentinel nodes, the HEADER node and the TRAILER node.
+These nodes do not contain any elements, their only content is null.
+The HEADER node sits in position -1 of the list (at least for this implementation) and is the first node of the list.
+Its PREVIOUS node points to the TRAILER and its NEXT node points to the first element-containing node of the list.
+Likewise, the TRAILER node is the last node of the list; it's PREVIOUS node points to the last element-containing node and it's NEXT node points to the HEADER.
+  The only purpose of these sentinel nodes is to have a sense of direction regarding the first and last elements of the list.